 Barley Tea Taste

-The taste of barley tea is generally nutty, warm and aromatic, but that all depends on the type of barley you use, the level to which it is roasted, and whether you are serving the tea cold or warm.
+The taste of barley tea may generally be nutty, warm and aromatic, but that all depends on the type of barley you use, the level to which it is roasted, and whether you are serving the tea cold or warm.
 Many people compare the taste to coffee, and it also has the dark appearance of everyone’s favorite caffeinated morning beverage.

-How to Make Barley Tea
+How to Make Barley Tea?

-- 6 tablespoons of ground roasted barley
+- 6 tbsp ground, roasted barley

 - If using unroasted barley, add the barley grains to a skillet and roast them, shaking occasionally, until they turn a rich, dark brown.